 - 2 Vomito Negro!

-All Non-Mexican units in any provinces with swamps or jungle must make an immediate Attrition roll. - 3 Camerone!
-Up to three Republican Militia/Guerilla units may ignore DR restrictions during the upcoming turn and raid to their MP limits as long as all three end up in the same province.
+- 3 Camerone Up to three Republican Militia/Guerilla units may ignore DR restrictions during the upcoming turn and raid to their MP limits as long as all three end up in the same province.
 This event can occur only once per game.
 Treat as No Event if rolled again.

-Historical Note: The Republican militia conducted a raid against the French payroll train guarded by the Foreign Legion.
+The Republican militia conducted a raid against the French payroll train guarded by the Foreign Legion.
 The convoy escaped, but the company of Legionnaires was almost completely wiped out in combat so savage that the Mexican commander remarked: "These are not men, but devils!"
 The anniversary of Camerone is a special day for the Foreign Legion.

-4 No Event The Imperial player may re-roll both dice.
-However, should the re-roll result in a Random Event that favors the Republican player, a number of Imperial RPs are received equal to

-- half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Imperial player there is no further effect.
-Only one Imperial re-roll can occur per year (treat another DR of 4 as a straight No Event). - 5 Surprise Raid The rolling player may ignore movement restrictions and may move one eligible raiding combat unit up to its maximum movement allowance regardless of the presence of enemy units.
-The unit may be accompanied by a leader. - 6 Vive l'Empereur!
-The Imperial player gets an extra 1D6 worth of French RPs - 7 Welcome the Liberators!
-The Imperial player gets an extra number of Mexican RPs equal to the roll of 1D6. - 8 Successful Force March The rolling player may add one MF to any unit (including an Army) he desires during the Movement Phase. - 9 Col. Dupin requests During the Combat Phase, any Republican Militia/Guerilla units in the province with Col. Dupin and at least one Contra-guerilla unit must roll 1D6.
+- 4 No Event with Imperial re-roll.

+- 5 Surprise Raid The rolling player may ignore movement restrictions and may move one eligible raiding combat unit up to its maximum movement allowance regardless of the presence of enemy units.
+The unit may be accompanied by a leader.

+- 6 Vive l'Empereur!

+- 7 Welcome the Liberators!

+- 8 Successful Force March

+- 9 Col. Dupin Requests during the combat phase, any Republican Militia/Guerilla units in the province with Col. Dupin and at least one Contra-guerilla unit must roll a die.
 On a DR of 5 or 6, the unit is eliminated before combat begins.

-Historical Note: Dupin would often ride into a suspected town and give a harsh speech, full of invective and insults, often causing the town to reveal the hiding places of guerillas.
+Dupin would often ride into a suspected town and give a harsh speech, full of invective and insults, often causing the town to reveal the hiding places of guerillas.

-- 10 Dixie Victorious (see Section 10.2). - 11 No Event The Republican player may re-roll both dice.
-However, should the re-roll result in a Random Event that favors the Imperial player a number of Republican RPs are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Republican player there is no further effect.
-Only one Republican re-roll can occur per year (treat another DR of 11 as a straight No Event). - 12 Leader escapes Both players roll another 1D6.
-Highest score may return one of his captured leaders to a friendly province for use during the next Movement Phase.
-Treat a tie as No Event.
+- 12 Leader escapes

+- 10 Dixie Victorious (see Section 10.2).

+- 11 No Event with Republican re-roll.

 - 2 Maximilian defies the Pope In an interesting twist of fate, Maximilian decides not to return Church lands confiscated by Juarez.
-Roll 1D6 and subtract the resulting number from Imperial RPs to signify lack of confidence by the Conservatives in Maximilian. - 3 Viva Juarez!
-The Republican player gets an extra 1D6 worth of RPs - 4 Welcome the Liberators!
-The Imperial player gets an extra number of Mexican RPs equal to the roll of 1D6. - 5 Vive l'Empereur!
-The Imperial player gets an extra 1D6 worth of French RPs - 6 "Your bill, Monsieur" Maximilian's extravagant projects ran him out of money, and a French official was sent to collect on the French debt.
-Roll 1D6 and subtract the result from Imperial RPs.
+Roll a die and subtract the resulting number from Imperial replacements to signify lack of confidence by the Conservatives in Maximilian.

+- 3 Viva Juarez!

+- 4 Welcome the Liberators!

+- 5 Vive l'Empereur!

+- 6 Your bill, monsieur Maximilian's extravagant projects ran him out of money, and a French official was sent to collect on the French debt.
+Roll a die and subtract the result from Imperial replacements.
 No artillery may be rebuilt this turn.
-Pas d'argent, Max! - 7 Drive them out!
-Fierce patriotism adds +1 to all combat initiative DR this turn for the Republican player.
-If this is rolled more than once per year, treat as no event. - 8 Successful Force March The rolling player may add one MF to any unit (including an Army) he desires during the Movement Phase. - 9 Surprise Raid!
-The rolling player may ignore movement restrictions and may move one eligible raiding combat unit up to its maximum movement allowance regardless of the presence of enemy units.
-The unit may be accompanied by a leader. - 10 Col. Dupin requests During the Combat Phase, any Republican Militia/Guerilla units in the province with Col. Dupin and at least one Contra-guerilla unit must roll 1D6.
-On a DR of 5 or 6, the unit is elim-inated before combat begins. - 11 No Event The Republican player may re-roll both dice.
-However, should the re-roll result in a Random Event that favors the Imperial player a number of Republican RPs are received equal to half (drop any fraction) of the DR. If the re-roll results in another No Event or an event favorable to the Republican player there is no further effect.
+Pas d'argent, Max!

+- 7 Drive them out!

+- 8 Successful Force March

+- 9 Surprise Raid!

+- 10 Col. Dupin requests

+- 12 Leader escapes

+- 11 No Event with Republican re-roll.